spothero/ace/docs/settings-webpack.md

 #### `flags`
 A string signifying the [flags](https://nodejs.org/de/docs/guides/debugging-getting-started/#command-line-options) to pass to the node production server exactly as they should be passed through.

+#### `minify`
+Whether to minify the production server bundle or not.
+The server bundle is usually not visible to the end user so it does not need to be minified.
+This may also help in debugging through tools like Sentry.

+**default:**
+`false`